thevogoncoder/miab-build-invincible-apps-python/README.md

         No one will probably think this, as this is not typical behavior for any programming language.

-    6. Run the Volatile Execution script again
+    6. Run the Normal Execution script again
         ```bash
         python counter.py
         ```